turingschool/curriculum/source/projects/traffic_spy.markdown

 #### Viewing a Campaign

+**Application Campaigns Index**

 A client is able to view all defined campaigns at the following address:

 ```
 http://yourapplication:port/sources/IDENTIFIER/campaigns
 ```

+When campaigns exist:

 * Hyperlinks of each campaign to view campaign specific data

+When there are no campaigns defined:

+* A message that states no campaigns have been defined

+**Application Campaign Details**

 A client is able to view campaign specific data at the following address: